maxkain/eav-bundle/README.md

 That's all, the `Category` is bound.

 If you want to include parent's categories attributes, simply, store them all in a dedicated ManyToMany field of your entity and fill the field by the setter of the main category property or by your service, controller, or by doctrine event listener.
-And don't forgive to set EAV property mapping.
+And don't forget to set EAV property mapping.

 The `OrphanedEavsListener` is enabled by default.
 It works fast, but you can disable it by `enable_orphaned_eavs_listener` config of the bundle or by `setEnabled` method of the listener.